jerodsanto/CappuccinoResource/README.md

     [posts class]; // CPArray
     [[posts objectAtIndex:0] class]; // Post

-The paramater JSObject will get serialized and be available to your Rails controller's `params` hash.
+The parameters will get serialized and be available to your Rails controller's `params` hash.
 It's up to Rails to return the appropriate records.

 ### Custom Identifiers ###